Treatment-resistant depression (TRD)

 Despite numerous treatment methods for depression including evidence-based therapies and anti-depressant medications, not all patients respond to the initial one or two courses of treatment.
 Treatment-resistant depression (TRD) is a diagnosis for patients whose symptoms of depression do not improve following the initial treatment.

-Depression as a common mood disorder characterised by low mood and affecting how you think, feel and behave, this means that some patients need to try several different courses of medication (and psychological treatment) before they feel relief from symptoms.
+Depression as a common mood disorder characterised by low mood and affecting how you think, feel and behave, this means that some patients need to try several different courses of medication (and psychological treatment) before they feel relief from depression symptoms.

 TRD is addressed at Priory through a holistic psychological, pharmacological and physical approach; other areas of treatment are looked at beyond simply medication.
 This can involve psychotherapy sessions where you work with a therapist to further understand and examine issues that may not yet have been resolved.
 Lifestyle changes such as stopping the use of recreational drugs and increasing amounts of exercise can also help provide relief from symptoms.